ezefaz/nft_marketplace-showcase/README.md

 ## Description

 Welcome to NTFs Marketplace, where you are gonna be able to see the list of availables NFTs, people who made a bid on them, and make your own bid.

+To access the mobile app, you neeed to go to the deployment link, and click the main button.
+Then, just scan the QR code and it´s done!

 #### Technologies